Timelike showers with jet recoils: Introduction

-The main virtue of local recoil schemes is simplicity: they can be straightforwardly nested within each other to build up higher-multiplicity phase spaces, are comparatively easy to extend to massive kinematics, and also exhibit manifest Lorentz invariance (independent of any global choice of frame) and scaling properties.
+One virtue of local recoil schemes is simplicity: they can be straightforwardly nested within each other to build up higher-multiplicity phase spaces, and also exhibit manifest Lorentz invariance (i.e.~they are independent of any global choice of frame).
 The main disadvantage is that the transverse momentum imparted to one or both of the recoilers in these schemes can be ``excessive''.
-In particular, for successive branchings that occur at commensurate transverse momentum scales but at wide rapidity separations, local recoil schemes generally violate factorisation of independent emissions, and thus generate the wrong next-to-leading-logarithmic (NLL) terms~\cite{Dasgupta:2018nvj}.
+In particular, for successive branchings that occur at commensurate transverse-momentum scales but at wide rapidity separations, local recoil schemes generally violate factorisation of independent emissions, and thus generate the wrong next-to-leading-logarithmic (NLL) terms~\cite{Dasgupta:2018nvj}.
 So far, the only known ways around this are to restrict the choice of shower evolution variable to a specific class that excludes typical transverse-momentum-like ones~\cite{Dasgupta:2020fwr}, or to move to global recoils.\footnote{Angular ordering is a somewhat special case, which can achieve NLL for global observables at the expense of not filling parts of phase space that are important for non-global observables~\cite{Banfi:2006gy}. }

 Global recoil schemes make it easier to ensure that no single parton receives excessive corrections from recoil effects.
 This enables such schemes to be made consistent with NLL~\cite{Dasgupta:2020fwr,Forshaw:2020wrq,Nagy:2020rmk,vanBeekveld:2022ukn,Herren:2022jej,Preuss:2024vyu} and higher~\cite{FerrarioRavasio:2023kyg,vanBeekveld:2024wws} accuracies for general evolution variables.
-Some disadvantages are that they tend to be more complicated (the amount of operations needed to construct kinematics and update the event typically scales with the particle multiplicity squared $N^2$) and, e.g., more difficult to extend to massive kinematics.
-They also commonly depend on an explicit choice of frame and hence Lorentz invariance and scaling properties are less explicitly manifest.
+Some disadvantages are that they tend to be more complicated: the amount of operations needed to construct kinematics and update the event typically scales with the particle multiplicity squared $N^2$; they may refer to a specific frame or reference vector and hence Lorentz invariance is less explicitly manifest; and the proof of the phase-space factorisation is more involved.

-In this paper we aim to propose an intermediate approach, \emph{jet recoil}, which we shall demonstrate retains much of the simplicity of local recoil schemes while simultaneously distributing recoil in a way that is compatible with NLL accuracy.
-Here we restrict our attention to final-state (timelike) showers, for which the specific scheme we introduce represents an extension of (massive) dipole kinematics; generalisations to initial-state showers and to antenna kinematics will be explored in future studies.